The 12 Competencies of

 Recognizing reactivity means becoming familiar with the many signs and symptoms that it is arising.
 When you fully know reactivity, it can’t take over.
 You get to choose speech and actions that truly serve you and others.

-When you learn to manage reactivity effectively, a whole world of possibility opens up for you and your relationship.
-You find it is safe to be yourself in your relationship.
+When you learn to manage reactivity effectively, a whole world of possibility opens up for you and your relationships.
+You find it is safe to be yourself in your relationships.
 Reactivity can come and go without causing major ruptures in connection.
-You see it as normal and trust that it can be met.
-Lastly, when you are not walking on eggshells because of reactivity, your relationship has space to grow and evolve in whole new ways.
+You see it as normal and trust that it won’t take over.
+Lastly, when you are not walking on eggshells because of reactivity, your relationships have space to grow and evolve in whole new ways.

 Learning needs-based negotiation will give you a sense of ease and creativity as you face the most difficult situations in life.
 You will be able to enter into challenging dialogues with a confidence that all needs can be honored.

-There are three key distinctions that make needs based negotiation different from other forms of negotiation.
-First, in needs based negotiation, the quality of connection is top priority.
-We trust that when there is a particular quality of connection, collaboration and creativity can be accessed.
+There are three key distinctions that make needs-based negotiation different from other forms of negotiation.
+First, in needs-based negotiation, the quality of connection is top priority.
+We trust that when there is a particular quality of connection, collaboration and creativity become accessible.

-Second, when the aliveness of needs in the present moment inform the process, we find truly effective strategies, solutions, and agreements.
+Second, when the aliveness of needs/values in the present moment inform the process, we find truly effective strategies, solutions, and agreements.

-Lastly, needs based negotiation is inclusive.
-It rests on a confidence that each person can be truly honored and respected.
+Lastly, needs-based negotiation is inclusive.
+It rests on a confidence that each person can be equally honored and respected.

 Life-serving Boundaries: Competency 8

-Having clarity about life serving boundaries in relationship allows a greater sense of security and freedom.
-When you know what the boundaries are for you and others in relationship, you also know where you are free to play and grow together.
+Having clarity about life-serving boundaries in relationships allows a greater sense of security and freedom.
+When you know what the boundaries are for you and others, you also know where you are free to play and grow together.